quidmonkey/movie/README.md

 This is a fork of the Serverless [aws-node-rest-api-with-dynamodb](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb) project.

-This project is a CRUD Rest API for a movies database that uses AWS Lambdas, SSM (Secrets), DynamoDB, and the API Gateway.
+This project is a CRUD Rest & GraphQL APIs for a movies database that uses AWS Lambdas, SSM (Secrets), DynamoDB, and the API Gateway.
 It is written in Node 8.10.3, and makes use of async/await.
-It uses ESLint, Jest, and Husky to lint, test (both unit & integration with coverage reports), and add git hooks for code quality.
+It features full linting and 100% test coverage, both enforced using pre-push hooks.
+This is done using ESLint, Jest, and Husky.
 It features HTTPS + JWT for authentication & authorization.
 A self-signed cert is provided for localhost requests (local development).

 ## Structure